Fazendaaa/podsearch_bot/README.md

 In the case that you came from a JavaScript background and want to know how this magic of "compiling" -- I've used those quotmarks because I still think that the right word for it is _transpiling_, but the internetd know days uses compiling instead -- TS to JS is made, wich setting I've setted or not, see [tsconfig.json](https://github.com/Fazendaaa/podsearch_bot/blob/master/tsconfig.json).
 # Deployment
 This bot is up and running at [Heroku](http://heroku.com/) through the Github integration, that means that each new push to the ```master``` branch means that is the code serving the bot.
 You can see more about how does it run at the server by looking at the [Procfile](https://github.com/Fazendaaa/podsearch_bot/blob/master/Procfile).
+You can also deploy yourself this bot into Heroku through:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Fazendaaa/podsearch_bot)